Investigation into Budget botch-up 'compromised and terminated'

 The investigation found that Makhlouf failed to meet the standards expected of a public service chief executive, saying he should have consulted more and taken greater personal responsibility - and should have done so publicly.

-Commenting on the latest development, National's finance spokesman Paul Goldsmith said: "This bumbling Government first botched the Budget and have now botched the investigation."
+Commenting on the latest development, National's finance spokesman Paul Goldsmith said: "This bumbling government first botched the Budget and have now botched the investigation."